JD Souther: Early life and career

-Souther was born on November 2, 1945, in Detroit, Michigan, the son of John Souther and Loty (nee Finley), and was raised in Amarillo, Texas.
+Souther was born on November 2, 1945, in Detroit, Michigan, the son of John Souther and Loty, and was raised in Amarillo, Texas.
 His father sang in a jazz band and later ran a store selling records and musical instruments.
 His grandmother was an opera singer, and the first song he learned as a child was Puccini's "Nessun Dorma".
 He learned to play the violin, and later clarinet, saxophone and guitar.
 He attended Amarillo college but dropped out to play drums with his first band, The Cinders.

 His first recordings were made with The Cinders at the nearby Norman Petty Recording Studios in Clovis, New Mexico.
 The band's first 45 rpm record was released on the RIC label in 1965.
 The following year, Norman Petty successfully shopped their recordings to Warner Bros.
 Records for a second single release under the name John David and The Cinders.

 After living in New York and Florida, Souther moved to Los Angeles in 1969 and met musician and songwriter Glenn Frey.
-They became room-mates and musical collaborators and briefly performed as a folk duo using the name Longbranch Pennywhistle.
+They became roommates and musical collaborators and briefly performed as folk duo Longbranch Pennywhistle.
 They released an album in 1970 on Jimmy Bowen's Amos Records.
-Souther helped the Eagles to form as a backing band for Linda Ronstadt and when they branched out on their own, he played with them at the Troubadour on LA's Sunset Strip.
+Souther helped the Eagles to form as a backing band for Linda Ronstadt, and when they branched out on their own, he played with them at the Troubadour on LA's Sunset Strip.

-Souther declined an offer to join The Eagles and instead signed to David Geffen's Asylum label and recorded a debut solo studio album under his own name.
+Souther declined an offer to join the Eagles and instead signed to David Geffen's Asylum label and recorded a debut solo studio album under his own name.
 In 1972 he formed the Souther–Hillman–Furay Band with Chris Hillman of The Byrds and Richie Furay of Buffalo Springfield.
 The group released two albums which failed to sell and the band split up.
-Souther wrote the song "Run Like a Thief" which appeared on Bonnie Raitt's 1975 album, Home Plate.
+Souther wrote the song "Run Like a Thief", which appeared on Bonnie Raitt's 1975 album, Home Plate.

-1976 saw the release of Souther's second solo LP Black Rose, produced by Peter Asher and considered by many to be his finest work.
+1976 saw the release of Souther's second solo LP, Black Rose, produced by Peter Asher and considered by many to be his finest work.
 It featured a duet with Ronstadt, "If You Have Crying Eyes".
 Souther contributed as a singer to works written by other artists, including backing vocals with Don Henley; on "The Light Is On" for Christopher Cross on his debut album; on the songs "False Faces" and "Loose Ends" on Dan Fogelberg's 1976 LP Nether Lands; and, with Fogelberg, as the Hot Damn Brothers on Fogelberg's 1975 LP Captured Angel.